GeorgeCiesinski/custom-drupal-docs/docs/drupal-sites.md

 ##### Reverse-proxy Settings

-Humber servers operate over a load balancer which causes Drupal sites to think they are using the http protocol instead of https.
+A Load Balancer may result in http protocol instead of https.
 This becomes more apparent when Drupal sites need to generate URLs like a metadata URL or ACS URL.
 If your site is generating these URLs with `http://` instead of `https://` then you need to add the below to your `settings.php` file:

 ```php title="Reverse-proxy Config"
 $settings['reverse_proxy'] = TRUE;